salmanmhd/MyNotes/docs/notes.md

     3. The child of client component don't need use `use client` to make it client component, it will by default the client component.
     4. Server client boundary is a boundary between server and client
     5. When passing the props, in cross side the data needs to be json serializable.
 It can be any data while sharing on the same type of components like client to client or server to server.
-    6.
 2. Server Component - It will be rendered on the server, and will not contain any state or hooks.
-3.  it cannot use state or hooks
+    1.  it cannot use state or hooks

--
+## Router

+- to create a route in next js, we need to create a folder with the name of the router and then inside that a page file
+- to create a nested route, just create another folder in that
+- to navigate to other pages, use `Link` (import from)

 # SQL : Postgres